Bueckers, No. 7 UConn women rout Hoyas in Big East quarters

 AP Sports Writer

-Bueckers, who suffered a tibia plateau fracture and torn meniscus in her left knee on Dec.
-5, played 18 minutes.
+Last season’s national player of the year, who suffered a tibia plateau fracture and torn meniscus in her left knee on Dec.
+5, played 18 minutes in her third game back.
 She shot 6 of 9 overall, and was 4 of 5 from 3-point range.
+She also had five rebounds and four assists.

+“She impacts the game in so many different ways,” Auriemma said.
+“To be able to add somebody like that to your team, I think that’s pretty significant.
+Not very many people are going to be able to do that at this time of the year.
+But she’s still a ways away from where we need her to be.”

 Christyn Williams added 15 points, Aaliyah Edwards had 14 and Azzi Fudd scored 11 for the Huskies (23-5).